srinath-chakravarthy/ovito/doc/python/introduction/overview.rst

      [ 42.9917984   63.53770065  36.33330154]
      [ 44.17670059  61.49860001  37.5401001 ]]

-See the :py:mod:`ovito.data` module for a list of data object types that may appear in a :py:class:`~ovito.data.DataCollection`.
+See the :py:mod:`ovito.data` module for a list of data object types that may occur in a :py:class:`~ovito.data.DataCollection`.

-Sometimes we might be more interested in the data that *enters* the modification pipeline.
+Sometimes we might also be interested in the data that *enters* the modification pipeline.
 The input data, which was read from the external file, is cached by the :py:class:`~ovito.io.FileSource`, which is itself a :py:class:`~ovito.data.DataCollection`::